rdeepak2002/reddit-place-script-2022/README.md

 - If you'd like, you can enable Verbose Mode by adding --verbose to "python main.py".
 This will output a lot more information, and not neccessarily in the right order, but it is useful for development and debugging.

 ## Developing

-The nox CI job will run flake8 on the code.
+The nox CI job will run flake8 and black on the code.
 You can also do this locally by pip installing nox on your system and running `nox` in the repository directory.